-Being a coffee producer means living a life of uncertainty.
-While measures can be taken to improve quality and therefore prices, the truth is that market trends and harvest yield/quality are unpredictable.
+Farming coffee can mean living an uncertain life filled with coffee production challenges.
+While measures can be taken to improve quality and therefore prices, market trends and harvest yield/quality are unpredictable.
 Nothing is certain until they bag, cup, and sell the coffee.
 And while the industry is lucrative, it notoriously underpays coffee producers.

 Spanish Version: ¿Cuáles son los Principales Retos que Enfrentan los Productores?

-Pests, diseases, and fungi have become a real threat for many producers.
-Coffee leaf rust (la roya) is one of the most famous diseases, and has been affecting coffee crops for over a century.
+Pests, diseases, and fungi are an everpresent coffee production challenge.
+Coffee leaf rust (la roya) is a famous disease that’s affected coffee crops for over a century.
 In 2012, it hit Central America hard.
 And over the next two years, it caused over $1 billion in damage (USAID).

-Maria Pacas, a fifth-generation coffee producer with Café Pacas, El Salvador, tells me that she has noticed crop levels decline over the last few years due to the 2012 epidemic.
+Maria Pacas is a fifth-generation coffee producer with Café Pacas, El Salvador.
+She tells me that she has noticed crop levels decline over the last few years due to the 2012 epidemic.
 In the Ixil region of Guatemala, it destroyed 75% of the coffee crop.

-While la roya doesn’t affect all varieties and species of coffee, it’s normally the ones that produce higher-quality coffee – and sell for higher prices – that are most susceptible.
-And even farmers who opt to plant rust-resistant coffee species and varieties, accepting decreased incomes in exchange for decreased risk, are still vulnerable.
+While la roya doesn’t affect all varieties and species of coffee, it tends to impact higher-quality (and best selling) coffees.
+Even those who farm rust-resistant coffee species and varieties, accepting decreased incomes in exchange for decreased risk, are vulnerable.
 As a living organism, la roya is constantly involving.

 After 2012, many farmers in Honduras planted Lempira as a rust-resistant replacement crop.
-But earlier this month, news broke that the WCR have recategorised Lempira as susceptible to rust – and warned producers in Honduras of “the possible development of a severe attack once the rains are established”.
+But since then,the WCR has recategorised Lempira as susceptible to rust – and warned Honduran producers of “the possible development of a severe attack once the rains are established”.

-On Facebook, WCR responded to the situation by stating that “an underlying problem is that we have been relying on the same varieties for rust resistance for too many years”.
-Yet changing crops is costly, especially when it will take five years for the trees to produce the same amounts of coffee.
+The organisation says that a problem is that we’ve relied on the same varieties for rust resistance for too long.
+Changing crops is costly as it can take five years for the trees to produce the same amounts of coffee.
 And research takes time.

-Another big issue is the coffee berry borer beetle (la broca), which bores into the coffee cherry and lays eggs in the seed endosperm.
-But farmers have to watch out for far more than just la broca: other common pests include green coffee scale, mealybugs, termites, leaf miner, and many more.
+Another issue is the coffee berry borer beetle (la broca), which bores into the coffee cherry and lays eggs.
+Other common pests include green coffee scale, mealybugs, termites, and leaf mines.
 These all affect both the quality and yield of coffee crops.

 Currently, climate change is leading to rising temperatures and new rainfall patterns – something that’s placing the Arabica coffee species under threat.
 There are four main species: Arabica, Robusta, Excelsa, and Liberica.
 Arabica is widely considered to be the best quality, thanks to its aromatic flavours, and so it attracts higher prices.
 It also accounts for roughly twice as much of the international coffee market (ICO).